pnnehome/pnnehome.github.io/_sources/code/code.rst.txt

 This function is used by ``moments.m``.
 It performs ridge linear regression.

-``search_stat.m``
+``data_checks.m``
 """"""""""""""""""""""""
-This function calculates some summary statistics of the data.
-It is used by ``nne_estimate.m`` to perform a part of the data saneity checks.
+This function is used by ``nne_estimate.m`` to run some basic sanity checks on data.
+For example, did every consumer buy at most one option; did every consumer conduct the free search?

 ``winsorize.m``
 """"""""""""""""""""""""
-This function winsorizes the far outliers in data.
+This function winsorizes data at 0.5 and 99.5 percentiles.
 We suggest applying it to your data before applying the pre-trained NNE.
 For example, Xp = winsorize(Xp).

 |